-The Bright View OpenStack installation (section 3.1) actually uses the cm-openstack-setup utility during deployment, only the utility is normally invisible.
+The Bright View OpenStack installation (section 3.1)

+uses the cm-openstack-setup utility during deployment, hidden from normal view.
 The installation can also be done directly with cm-openstack-setup.
 The cm-openstack-setup utility is a less-preferred alternative to the installation of OpenStack from Bright View.